inno-devops-labs/S24-core-course-labs/app_python/README.md

 ### Triggers

-push: The workflow is triggered when a push event occurs in the repository.
+`push`: The workflow is triggered when a push event occurs in the repository.

-pull_request: The workflow is triggered when a pull request is opened or updated.
+`pull_request`: The workflow is triggered when a pull request is opened or updated.

 ### Permissions